Not so much as glimmering eyes to indicate the presence of the Columbian whitetailed deer for whom refuge was created

-CATHLAMET, Washington––Traversing the Steamboat Slough dike at the Julia Butler Hansen National Wildlife Refuge with headlights and a jacklight on the night of January 29, 2015, the ANIMALS 24-7 team spotted a large Roosevelt elk herd, but not so much as a glimmering pair of eyes in the distance to indicate the presence of the Columbian whitetailed deer for whom refuge was created.
+CATHLAMET, Washington––Traversing the Steamboat Slough dike at the Julia Butler Hansen National Wildlife Refuge with headlights and a jacklight on the night of January 29, 2015, Beth and I spotted a large Roosevelt elk herd, but not so much as a glimmering pair of eyes in the distance to indicate the presence of the Columbian whitetailed deer for whom refuge was created.

 About 50 Columbian whitetailed deer persist on the Tennasillahe Island portion of the Julia Butler Hansen National Wildlife Refuge, according to the U.S. Fish & Wildlife Service.
 Those deer probably would not have been visible to us––but we should have seen at least a few of the 50 deer said to live on the refuge along the north bank of the Columbia River, if they really were there and as abundant as the official estimates.

 Described by Meriwether Lewis in 1806, during his 1805-1806 cross-continental trek with William Clark, Columbian whitetailed deer are a relict of the last Ice Ages, somehow marooned on the west side of the glaciers that covered most of North America from the Pacific coastal mountains to the Rockies, while all other whitetailed deer species and subspecies were pushed to the east.

 Blacktailed mule deer and elk dominated the Pacific Northwest ungulate habitat, then as now, but Columbian whitetailed deer found a niche on the islands of the lower Columbia River, from the vicinity of modern-day Yakima to their last bastions near the river’s mouth, and in the Willamette and Umpqua River basins of Oregon.